Popax21/SPIN-PA/docs/Celeste Spinner Analysis - the SPIN theory.md

 \left \lvert \left \lceil {\mathit{off}_B \over \lvert \mathit{dt} \rvert} \right \rceil \right \rvert
 $$

 (Note that these ranges are not perfectly accurate - there can be group cycles where two or no values of $i \in [0;n_g)$ will fulfill the condition (namely $i = 0 \land i = n_g-1$ and $i = n_g$).
-These are results of drifts which cross cycle boundaries, and these drift-affected solutions of the equation will not be considered when determining spinner's group)
+These are the results of drifts which cross cycle boundaries, and these drift-affected solutions of the equation will not be considered when determining a spinner's group)

 **This means that spinner groups are not actually singluar discrete values, but *ranges* of values** (called the *check range*).
 We will continue to call $g = \left \lvert \left \lceil {\mathit{off}_B \over \lvert \mathit{dt} \rvert} \right \rceil \right \rvert \bmod n_g$ the *group* of the spinner, however keep in mind that in practice, the actual check results can differ from what we expect using the simple definition of spinner groups.